FabioAntunes/dotfiles/README.md

 There's also a vim command for this, doing `:ToggleJsSettings` will call `toggle-js-configs` from vim, changing `prettier` and `eslint` settings on the fly without the need to exit vim

 #### toggle-background-color
 Running this function will toggle between solarized light or solarized dark.
 It will change iterm2 color palette, fish theme and n?vim theme.
 This change only affects the current session, so starting a new terminal session it will default to the solarized dark.
 This function is useful when working outside or under direct sunlight.
-Solarized Light has a better contrast on this occasions.
+Solarized Light has a better contrast on these occasions.

 There's also a vim function `ToggleBackgroundColor`, this will only change the vim theme.
 If you want to change iterm2 and fish theme you will need to exit vim and run `toggle-background-color`